 What is the disposable income definition?

-The disposable income formula.
-How to calculate disposable income?
+The disposable income formula – How to calculate disposable income?

-The estimation of the disposable income involves a simple formula: the only thing that you need to do is to subtract the personal taxes and other legal obligations from the personal income and add any transfers received from the government:
+The estimation of disposable income involves a simple formula: the only thing that you need to do is to subtract the personal taxes and other legal obligations from the personal income and add any transfers received from the government:

-Disposable personal income = personal income - government taxes + government transfers.
+Disposable personal income = personal income - government taxes + government transfers

 Disposable income (disposable earning) in macroeconomics

-The largest factor that contributes to economic output (or to the Gross Domestic Product - GDP) is the personal consumption (in the United States around 70 percent of the GDP comes from consumption).
-Since families essentially base their consumer spending decisions on their current available income, changes in disposable income can have a considerable impact on the state of the economy and thus on GDP growth.
-To see how governments can influence the level of consumption through disposable earnings, and thus the economic performance, let's consider a real-world example.
+The largest factor that contributes to economic output (or to the gross domestic product – GDP – see the GDP calculator) is personal consumption (in the United States, around 70 percent of the GDP comes from consumption).
+Since families essentially base their consumer spending decisions on their current available income, changes in disposable income can have a considerable impact on the state of the economy and thus on GDP growth (see GDP growth rate calculator).

-The 2008 Financial Crisis and the ensuing Great Recession lead to a mostly downward trend in the level of employment, leading to a decrease in the total income of the United States and other industrialized nations.
+The 2008 Financial Crisis and the ensuing Great Recession led to a mostly downward trend in the level of employment, leading to a decrease in the total income of the United States and other industrialized nations.
 As a result, the disposable income of families shrunk, leading to further lowered economic output through curtailed consumer spending.

 There are various instruments in the policy repertoire to ameliorate any adverse force in a depressed economy.
-In the following section, only those policies which have a rather direct effect on the disposable income will be outlined.
+In the following section, only those policies which have a rather direct effect on disposable income will be outlined.